publisha/publisha.github.io/pages/create_speare_play_web.md

 - Also inside the resources folder you will find various InDesign scripts.
 These scripts needs to go into your copy of InDesign.
 [The instructions are available here][8a498dac].

-  [8a498dac]: resources/README.md "help with the scripts"
+  [8a498dac]: /resources/README.md "help with the scripts"

 ## Ok, so what do I do now?
 Here are the steps to take:

 - Open InDesign and find your final version of the play (**only the play - not the Introduction**)
 - Make any corrections that you like (consider the comments from the previous assignment)
-- If you created any new styles you will need to go to the style panel and configure the _Export Tags_ feature.
+- If you created any new styles you will need to go to the style panel and configure the _Export Tags_ feature, making sure that each style will export with an HTML tag.

 [![The Export tagging panel in the paragraph styles](/images/2017/01/export_tagging.png)](/images/2017/01/export_tagging.png)

-- Now run the script (export_XHTML).
+- Now run the provided script (export_XHTML).
 You should see something like this:

 [![Running the script export to XHTML - you will need to get this from the repo](/images/2017/01/export_toXHTML.png)](/images/2017/01/export_toXHTML.png)